Rangers blast Penguins 8-4 with goals from 8 players

 Matheson registered his fourth of the season 16 seconds later.
 The defenseman fired a shot past the glove of Shesterkin from the left faceoff circle.

 Kakko deflected Trouba’s shot at 6:10 of the third period to give the Rangers a 6-2 lead.
-New York converted on all three power-play opportunities.
+New York converted all three power-play opportunities.

 Guentzel hammered a one-time blast to cut the Penguins’ deficit to three goals at 8:04 of the third period.